• Skip to main content

 Share the Plate Application

-Please complete the online application below by October 31, 2023, including brief and concise responses to the narrative questions.
-If your organization was a Share the Plate recipient in the past three years (2020-2023) you are not eligible for a 2024 award.
+Please complete the application below and submit online by October 31, 2024, including brief and concise responses to the narrative questions.
+If your organization was a Share the Plate recipient in the past three years (2022-2024, see table above), you are not eligible for a 2025 award.

 1Organization and Contact Information